goneri/goneri.lebouder.net/content/posts/2013/02/ext4-with-barrier1-and-performance.md

 title = "ext4 with barrier=1 and performance"
 date = 2013-02-04T09:41:35+00:00
 +++
 The use of nobarrier provides a great performance gain on my laptop.
-I thinki I will continue like that even if my hard drive has got not battery unit.
+I think I will continue with this approach even if my hard drive has no battery unit.

 With ext4 (rw,noatime,errors=remount-ro,data=ordered)
 ----------